KMS07/e-sadaksuraksha_app/README.md

-# geolocation_app
+# e-sadaksuraksha_app

-A new Flutter project.
+A flutter project to provide safety for drievrs and pedestrians.

 ## Getting Started